-- 1.1 This Code of Practice is based on the Quality Assurance Agency's (QAA) chapter (B7) on External Examining in the UK Quality Code for Higher Education. - 1.2 External Examiners for Nursing Programmes are appointed to provide the University with expert, impartial and independent advice and informed comment on the institutions academic and practice standards and student achievement in relation to the Nursing and Midwifery Council Standards and student achievement in relation to those Standards. - 1.3 External Examiners are appointed to provide the University with expert, impartial and independent advice and informed comment on the institution's academic standards and student achievement in relation to those standards, through oversight of the assessment process at the module and programme/award level. - 1.4 All University programmes of study, and modules therein, leading to an award of credit at foundation, undergraduate or postgraduate level must have one or more External Examiner(s) appointed to carry out the role of External Examiner as laid out in this Code of Practice. - 1.5 All External Examiners appointed by the University for Nursing Programmes are required to adhere to the clauses contained in this Code of Practice. - 1.6 Within the University it is the responsibility of the Executive Dean or their nominee to ensure the information in this Code of Practice is adhered to and communicated to the nominated Examinations Officer and all academic staff designated as internal examiners.
+- 1.1 This Code of Practice is based on the Quality Assurance Agency's (QAA) chapter (B7) on external examining in the UK Quality Code for Higher Education. - 1.2 External Examiners are appointed to provide the University with impartial and independent advice and informed comment on the institution's academic standards and student achievement in relation to those standards, through oversight of the assessment process at the module and programme/award level. - 1.3 All University programmes of study, and modules therein, leading to an award of credit at foundation, undergraduate or postgraduate level must have one or more External Examiner(s) appointed to carry out the role of External Examiner as laid out in this Code of Practice. - 1.4 All External Examiners appointed by the University are required to adhere to the clauses contained in this Code of Practice. - 1.5 Within the University it is the responsibility of the Executive Dean or their nominee to ensure the information in this Code of Practice is adhered to and communicated to the nominated Examinations Officer and all academic staff designated as internal examiners. - 1.6 The information contained in this Code of Practice also applies to External Examiners appointed to all programmes accredited and validated by the University through collaborative provision arrangements.
+Schools should ensure that, where they have a collaborative provision arrangement in place, staff from that organisation are aware of their responsibilities with respect to this Code of Practice.

-2. Appointment of External Examiners for Nursing Programmes
+2. Appointment of External Examiners